Poetry & Performance of the German Lied

 As the romantic landscape surrounding the spa has not lost its intimate relationship to the songs it once helped to inspire, walking tours are planned to sites in and near the Vienna Woods, including Beethoven’s pastoral haunts and visits to many rustic inns.
 Excursions through the Wachau Valley of the Danube and to the ancient monastery of Heiligenkreuz, where several of the Schubertiaden will take place, add further dimensions to the natural setting of the Lied.

-Preparation for the whole series of master classes consists of 24 songs by Schubert, Schumann, Brahms, Wolf, Strauss, Pfitzner, and Schoenberg.
+Preparation for the whole series of master classes consists of 24 songs by Berg, Brahms, Liszt, Mahler, Marx, Schubert, Schumann, Schoenberg, Strauss, Webern and Wolf.
 Precise guidelines for the choice of songs for each master teacher will be provided to successful applicants.

 All singers will then be asked to submit complete lists of the songs they intend to perform, in order to facilitate the preparation of both participating pianists and the master course faculty.